Updated Mar 15, 2026

 How do assessments prepare students for the real world?

-Authentic assessments—field notebooks, data briefs, consultancy reports and stakeholder presentations—translate academic learning into employability skills.
-Keep applied components reliable by publishing kit and travel expectations early, standardising pre‑trip briefings, and integrating short, structured on‑site feedback.
+Authentic assessments like field notebooks, data briefs, consultancy reports, and stakeholder presentations translate academic learning into employability skills.
+Keep applied components reliable by publishing kit and travel expectations early, standardising pre-trip briefings, and integrating short, structured on-site feedback, especially where environmental sciences placements and fieldwork trips are central to learning.
 Ensure students can access required software and specialist tools on and off campus so technical constraints do not undercut learning.
+When the logistics are solid, authentic assessment feels credible rather than risky.

 How Student Voice Analytics helps you